 The Reasons You May Receive an H&C Refusal

-Every H&C refusal decision should be understandable, written or expressed clearly, and without speculation.
+Every humanitarian and compassionate application refusal decision should be understandable, written or expressed clearly, and without speculation.
 If an officer does not provide adequate reasoning to support the refusal, you can directly request the reasons behind their decision.
 With this information, an immigration lawyer can guide you on whether it is worth your time and money to go to the Federal Court of Canada.

 Filing a Leave Application and Judicial Review

-Most H&C refusal decisions are rendered inside Canada.
+Most humanitarian and compassionate application refusal decisions are rendered inside Canada.
 This means you have 15 days to file an Application for Leave and Judicial Review at the Federal Court of Canada.

-If the judicial review ends in your favor, the H&C application is sent back to the visa office for redetermination.
+If the judicial review ends in your favour, the humanitarian and compassionate application is sent back to the visa office for redetermination.
 Their new decision will have to take into account the Federal Court’s ruling.

-How Can Shory Law Help With My H&C Refusal?
+How Can Shory Law Help With My Humanitarian and Compassionate Application Refusal?

-If you have received an H&C refusal, contact Shory Law.
+If you have received a humanitarian and compassionate refusal, contact Shory Law.
 We will act fast — the deadline for a leave application is just 15 days after it is received — to help you understand your options.
 Our immigration team understands the judicial review process and can help you gather the documents you need as well as represent you at the Federal Court of Canada.